webgriffe/SyliusActiveCampaignPlugin/docs/03-Usage.md

   the `webgriffe.sylius_active_campaign_plugin.updater.channel_customer_based_list_subscription_status`
   with `webgriffe.sylius_active_campaign_plugin.updater.customer_based_list_subscription_status`.

-**NOTE!** If you use the customer's isSubscribedToNewsletter property and you have more than one list you probably have to customize the StatusUpdater service to update the status only if the status comes from a certain list or by others logic.
+**NOTE!** If you use the customer's isSubscribedToNewsletter property, and you have more than one list you probably have to customize the StatusUpdater service to update the status only if the status comes from a certain list or by others logic.

 ### Connection